bpfefferle/bearded-dragon-owners/_posts/2022-04-25-what-do-bearded-dragons-eat.md

 ###### Greens & Veggies to Avoid:

-Not all veggeis are safe or nutritional for Bearded Dragons.
+Not all veggies are safe or nutritional for Bearded Dragons.
 If you are ever unsure if a Bearded Dragon can eat something, then please Google it first or simply do not attempt it.
 In the meantime, here is a brief list of vegetables to avoid.